SaumyaBelgi/SafetyNet-Digital-Literacy/README.md

-# 🛡️ Guardian Path
+# 🛡️ Safety Net

-Guardian Path is an AI-powered cybersecurity awareness platform that helps users recognize and defend against online scams through realistic AI-driven conversations, interactive learning modules, and a voice-guided assistant.
+SafetyNet is an AI-powered cybersecurity awareness platform that helps users recognize and defend against online scams through realistic AI-driven conversations, interactive learning modules, and a voice-guided assistant.

 ---